ClaudiaMorales/Getting-and-Cleaning-Data-Project/README.md

 - Read features list
 - Subset only only std and mean features from list
 - Perform same subset on data set
-- Rename features to be more human readable
+- Rename features to be more readable names
 - Read activity list
-- Rename activities to be more human readable
+- Rename activities to be more readable names
 - Rename data labels with activity name
-- Merge data, subjects, and labels to single tiny data set
+- Merge data, subjects, and labels to single data set
-- Write tiny data set to file
+- Write data set to file

-#### For 2nd tiny data set: average of measurement for activity and subject
+#### Dataset called TidyData: average of measurement for activity and subject

-- Prepare empty data set of appropriate length for
-- Loop through subjects, then subloop through activities
 - For each activity in a subject, get the full list of measurements
 - Calculate the mean of each of these activities
 - Place the means in subsequent columns of the subject/activity row
-- Write second tiny data set to file
+- Write data set to file